-With millions of Americans enduring a power outage in Texas as a deadly storm brought snow and freezing weather, many are wondering how to feed themselves and their families.
+As Hurricane Ian roars ashore in Florida, many are left wondering how to feed themselves and their families.
 With the clock ticking on the food in your fridge and freezer, it's not easy to know what's safe to eat and what cannot be salvaged.
-And even without the lights on, people still need to eat and are turning to their pantry and old-fashioned can openers to make a meal.
+And even without the power on, people still need to eat and are turning to their pantry and old-fashioned can openers to make a meal.

 "Not all emergencies can be planned for ahead of time, but when possible, planning in advance could make a difference between whether you are safe or at risk," Bonnie Taub-Dix, RDN, author of "Read It Before You Eat It - Taking You from Label to Table" told TODAY Food.

 Taub-Dix said that in these situations, having food and appliance thermometers can be a lifesaver.
 "Your fridge should be at 40 degrees F or below and the freezer should read 0 degrees F or lower," she said.
 "If you have any doubt about whether a food is safe, you can check its internal temperature with a food thermometer, and remember the dietitian's motto: 'When in doubt...throw it out."

 You can prepare for power outage by making sure you have bottled water and other items on hand.
 In fact, you probably have many canned goods that can be put together to make a nutritious meal.

 "Purchase canned foods that could be combined together to create a meal including protein and side dishes," said Taub-Dix.
 "Buy canned tuna or chicken, an assortment of beans, canned veggies and fruit.
 Be sure to keep a hand-held can opener nearby and purchase the smallest sized jars of mayo and mustard so that you could use them once and discard the rest."
 You can also check your kitchen drawers for leftover takeout condiment packets.